Longfld/DynamicaRouter/README.md

 # DynamicaRouter
-Angular Router with dynamica loaded menu and lazy loaded screen
+Angular Router with dynamica loaded menu and lazy loaded screen  systemjs

-Angular 4.0 version

 How to run?
 After download, go to folder